By: Sharon Aron Baron

 In May 2016, a lien was issued for the commercial vehicles as well as for an occupational license violation with a daily fine running at $100 per day from Jan 5, 2016.
 It stated that should the property not be cleaned, a fine and a lien would be placed.

 The current ordinance is very restrictive.
 The only thing the city could legally do is remove is the refrigerator door for safety reasons said George, otherwise, they can’t go on the property, and they can’t tow any vehicle on the resident’s property.
 Last November, George said his homeowner’s association met with Krajewski and City Commissioner Debra Placko regarding the issues.
-They in turn said they would meet with the city attorney to modify the ordinance.
-Three months later, he said he has not received any follow-up as to when the ordinance will modified.
+They, in turn, said they would meet with the city attorney to modify the ordinance.
+Three months later, he said he has not received any follow-up as to when the ordinance will be modified.

 We reached out to Scott Krajewski for an update two times, however, we have not received a response.

-“Two years.
-It’s a lot – it’s a lot of money.
+“Two years, it’s a lot – it’s a lot of money.
 He’s getting multiple violations of over $500 a day.
 Plus, he’s running an illegal business.”